agkozak/agkozak-zsh-prompt/README.md

 If you prefer the [pure](https://github.com/sindresorhus/pure) symbols for the "diverged," "behind," and "ahead" states, you could use the following settings:

     AGKOZAK_CUSTOM_SYMBOLS=( '⇣⇡' '⇣' '⇡' '+' 'x' '!' '>' '?' )

+### Other Settings

+By default, a space precedes the Git branch status indicator, typically right between it and the directory.
+You may eliminate the space by setting

+    AGKOZAK_BRANCH_STATUS_SEPARATOR=''

+Alternatively, you may set `AGKOZAK_BRANCH_STATUS_SEPARATOR` to any other character or characters that you prefer.

 ### Advanced Customization
 If you would like to make further customizations to your prompt, you may use the variables `AGKOZAK_CUSTOM_PROMPT` and `AGKOZAK_CUSTOM_RPROMPT` to specify the exact strings to be used for the left and right prompts.
 The default prompts, with the default settings, can be expressed as